DiTo97/audioplayer/README.md

 # Companion

-A skeleton Flutter application to showcase a cross-platform MVVM architecture.
+A Flutter application to showcase a skeleton MVVM architecture.

 ## Roadmap